Habeeb M. Abu-Futtaim

 About:

-Abu-Futtaim is currently a Junior Faculty and Artist in Residence with the Department of Painting and Printmaking at Virginia Commonwealth University School of the Arts in Qatar.
+He teaches in the Department of Painting and Printmaking at Virginia Commonwealth University School of the Arts in Qatar, where he co-founded ArtWeek and the HS Fine Art Award.

 Artist Statement: